modu/website_grokit_ca/articles/web/BasicsOfRelationalDatabases/BasicsOfRelationalDatabases.markdown

 ## How Tables Map to Data-Structures

-Without any database administrator set constraint, the data is stored in an __Index Allocation Map__ (IAM), which is basically a contigious array of data in no particular order alongside with an index ordered by id [Web_SQL_Datastructures, http://www.akadia.com/services/sqlsrv_data_structure.html].
+Without any database administrator set constraint, the data is stored in an _Index Allocation Map_ (IAM), which is basically a contiguous array of data in no particular order alongside with an index ordered by id [Web_SQL_Datastructures, http://www.akadia.com/services/sqlsrv_data_structure.html].
 This means that operations on columns stored in IAM must scan the entire table.

-It is possible to create one (and only one!) __clustered index__ per table, which structures data in a __B-Tree__ whose keys are one of the column of the table (where that column has the property to have guaranteed unique entries).
+It is possible to create one (and only one!) _clustered index_ per table, which structures data in a _B-Tree_ whose keys are one of the column of the table (where that column has the property to have guaranteed unique entries).

-It is possible to have __indexes__ on more than one column, but requires the creation of a side-index (data structure: B-Tree again) containing tuples of (b-tree-id, actual-data-ref).
-Of course, this comes at the cost of more disk-data and more work to maintain consistency (everytime an entry is updated, so must its index).
+It is possible to have _indexes_ on more than one column, but requires the creation of a side-index (data structure: B-Tree again) containing tuples of (b-tree-id, actual-data-ref).
+Of course, this comes at the cost of more disk-data and more work to maintain consistency (every time an entry is updated, so must its index).

 ## The SQL Language